PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 _*Our bots run on walls, like they know Kung Fu.*_

 ## What's New
-* Our team want to express our sincere gratitude and appreciation to all the very constructive and actionable feedback from our TechLauncher shadow team, tutor and course convenor after Audit 1.
-We compiled a [document](https://docs.google.com/document/d/1z5DeOgn_0CZxadRM5SfdfGSV1UfgkbDnUfge8M-djUM/edit?usp=sharingg) (click on link to view) summarizing all the feedback we have received and our actions taken to address them.
+* A feedback review [document](https://docs.google.com/document/d/1z5DeOgn_0CZxadRM5SfdfGSV1UfgkbDnUfge8M-djUM/edit?usp=sharingg) (click on link to view) summarizing all the feedback we have received and our actions taken to address them.
-* Android app development is well underway, with drawing, coloring and reseting function performing as expected.
-The app passed a simple test the client proposed.
-The logo above is drawn in the App by our Android developer Mischa.
+* Android app with drawing and reset function is developed.
-* We have identified and assessed risks of the project.
+* Risk Analysis has been done.
 The analysis can be found [here](https://drive.google.com/open?id=1NQgS4U_VT7kHnt1vlVybv3BpBd7TGUHO).
-* To facilitate collaboration, regular, effective communcation plan with the output team is set up and being enforced.
-Each team is well informed on the progress of the other team, which makes decision-making a lot more efficient.
-Click [here](https://drive.google.com/drive/folders/1EBkIZeMerqrHnTHzfZM0X7Paddm5Tu38?usp=sharing) to have a look at the details of our integration meetings.
+* We had two integration meetings with output team.
+Click [here](https://drive.google.com/drive/folders/1EBkIZeMerqrHnTHzfZM0X7Paddm5Tu38?usp=sharing) to for the minutes of integration meetings.
 * To more effectively track the progress of our project and work assigned to each team member, we created interactive sheets such as [action list](https://docs.google.com/spreadsheets/d/19gmH4mP4hD4nWEzPY1URRG5i9sr1kFOTp_vyLgnJJ1s/edit?usp=sharing), [milestone tracker](https://docs.google.com/spreadsheets/d/1Gs3jpNLIOIzp9LHkx_a9XZvmUAc5WDXcSTUDubNdeIw/edit?usp=sharing) and [timeline tracker](https://docs.google.com/spreadsheets/d/1Wzz1CrSvFIW3_DlKV93lR2b0l7EzAkRV3A5If5ZLcCI/edit?usp=sharing).
-* We visited Client on site (in Questacon) and discussed relevant issues with tech, design and maintenance team (click [here](https://drive.google.com/open?id=1e7EAtb0zLgqGCjFnDPgSJaEmhuzvVeCQrM0EL40atIU) for the trip log).
-We inspected the possible location for the exhibition we are working on, and also had the chance to experience the culture of Questacon during the tour.
-We were also given an elaborated introduction to the work health and safety regulation that the organisation has been following.
-This provided contributive insights to the design of the system.
+* We visited Questacon and discussed relevant issues with technology, design and maintenance team (click [here](https://drive.google.com/open?id=1e7EAtb0zLgqGCjFnDPgSJaEmhuzvVeCQrM0EL40atIU) for the trip log).
+Client has suggested some potential locations for the pixel bot exhibition.
 * Client's legal team is still working on the NDA and IP agreement.
 * We reached an agreement with the output team that C will be used for programming.
-The output team is still working out the optimal choice for micro-processor, but they have narrowed the selections down to mainly the Arduino family.
+The output team is looking to replace the microprocessor on existing robot model Arduino boards.

 ## Acknowledgement